-AEDE Class #: 15950 IS Class #: 15004
+AEDE Class #: 29181 IS Class #: 19022 PUBAFRS #: 5387

 This course is designed to introduce students to the major problems of the developing world and to analyze them using the principles and concepts of development economics.
 It is aimed at students who want to develop an understanding of real world problems.
-Initially it will focus on problems of poverty, inequality, unemployment, rapid population growth, and rural development.
-Later the course explore issues surrounding globalization of trade and finance, the transition from former communist to market economies and the interface between sustainability of the environment and economic development.
+Initially it will focus on of problems poverty, inequality, unemployment, rapid population growth, and rural development.
+Later the course explore issues surrounding the will globalization of trade and finance, the transition from former communist to market economies and the interface between sustainability of the environment and economic development.